-In 2017, there were 86 crude oil fields documented in Poland – 29 of these fields are situated in the Carpathian Mts., 12 in the Carpathian Foreland, 43 within the Polish Lowlands and 2 in the Polish economic zone of the Baltic Sea.
-Oil fields occurring in the Carpathian Mts. and Carpathian Foreland have had a long history as these are the areas of the world's first commercial production of crude oil.
-However, nowadays these fields are almost exhausted.
+In Poland, in 2019, there were 87 crude oil fields documented, including 29 fields situated in the Carpathian Mts., 12 on the Carpathian Foreland (in the Carpathian Foredeep), 44 within the Polish Lowlands and 2 in the Polish economic zone of the Baltic Sea.
+The oil fields occurring in the Carpathian Mts. and Carpathian Foreland have had a long history as this is the area of the world's oldest crude oil mining.
+However, nowadays these fields are almost depleted.
 Currently, the Polish oil fields of the largest economic importance are situated in the Polish Lowlands.
-In 2017, exploitable resources of the Polish Lowlands accounted for 65% of the total exploitable crude oil resources of Poland.
-Resources of the Polish economic zone of the Baltic Sea were the second largest, accounting for 28% of the total exploitable resources.
-Resources of the Carpathian Foreland and Carpathian Mts. accounted for 4% and 3% of domestic resources, respectively.
+In 2019, the exploitable resources of the fields located in this region accounted for 65.7% and the resources of the fields within the Polish economic zone of the Baltic Sea for 27.7% of the domestic crude oil resources in Poland.
+Resources of the Carpathian Foreland and the Carpathian Mts. are of a subordinate role (accounting for 3.6% and 3.0% of domestic resources, respectively).

-In the Polish Lowlands, oil fields are related to traps in the Permian, Carboniferous and Cambrian rocks.
-Polish Lowlands oil is of the medium paraffin type, with the paraffin content ranging from 4.3% to 7.4%, the content of sulfur slightly above 1% and the density ranging from 0.857 g/cm3 to 0.870 g/cm3.
-The majority of these traps are of the massive type, with a gas cap expansion drive and with a passive role of water.
-Barnówko-Mostno-Buszewo oil and gas field is the largest one in Poland.
+On the Polish Lowlands, the documented oil fields are related to traps in the Permian, Carboniferous and Cambrian rocks.
+The oils are of the medium paraffin type, with the paraffin content ranging from 4.3% to 7.4%, the sulfur content slightly above 1% and the density withinthe range of 0.857 g/cm3 - 0.870 g/cm3.
+The majority of these fields are of the massive type, with a passive role of underlying water and with a gas cap expansion drive.
+The largest in Poland is BMB field (the short for a town name Barnówko-Mostno-Buszewo) located near the city of Gorzów Wielkopolski.
 Its resources of crude oil were found to be twice larger than the total domestic resources before its discovery.
-Other large oil fields situated in this region include Lubiatów, Grotów and Cychry oil fields.
+Other oil fields with significant resources occurring in this region include: Lubiatów, Grotów and Cychry.

-In the Carpathian Mts., oil fields occur in several tectonic units, mainly in the Silesian unit.
-The oil fields are related to traps of the structural or sometimes structural-lithological type, mainly of the type of oil layer surrounded by water.
+In the Carpathian Mts., crude oil fields occur in several tectonic units, but mostly in the Silesian unit.
+The oil fields are mainly of the structural type, more rarely of the structural-lithological type, mainly of the laminar type with surrounding water.
 The production is initially driven by the expansion of natural gas dissolved in oil and subsequently by a gravity driven drainage.

-Carpathian crude oils are of the oil-gas fields, represent the methane type and are considered „sweet” because of a negligible content of sulfur.
-Their density ranges from 0.750 g/cm3 to 0.943 g/cm3 and the content of paraffin – from 3.5% to 7%.
-Resources of Carpathian oil fields are generally small, depending on a size and character of structures which they are related with.
-The resources are largely exhausted in the result of many years of exploitation.
+Carpathian crude oil fields are mainly of the oil-gas type.
+The crude oil density ranges from 0.750 g/cm3 to 0.943 g/cm3 and the crude oil is allocated under sulfur-free type.
+The paraffin content varies from 3.5% to 7%.
+The resources of Carpathian oil fields are generally minor, depending on a size and a character of the structures which they are occurring in.
+The resources of the Carpathian fields have been significantly exhausted in the result of many years of exploitation.

-The Carpathian Foredeep oil fields are related to traps in Miocene rocks, in Mesozoic sedimentary rocks (Jurassic carbonate rocks and sometimes Cretaceous sandstone series) of the platform type, overlain by the Tertiary and usually sealed with layers of impermeable Miocene clays.
-The crude oil density ranges from 0.811 g/cm3 to 0.846 g/cm3, the content of paraffin from 2.32% to 9.37% and the sulfur content from 0.45% to 0.85%.
+In the Carpathian Foredeep oil fields are related to traps in Miocene rocks, in Mesozoic sedimentary rocks of the platform type (mainly within Jurassic carbonate rocks, rarely within Cretaceous sandstones), usually overlain by the impermeable Miocene clayey sediments.
+Most of these fields are of a layer type with stratigraphic, lithological or tectonic shielding.
+The crude oil of this region belong to the group of light and medium oils (with density ranging from 0.811 g/cm3 to 0.846 g/cm3).
+The paraffin content varies from 2.32% to 9.37% and the sulfur content from 0.45% to 0.85% on average.

-Some of the fields located in the regions mentioned above contain dissolved gas components forming an oil condensate.
-In the Polish Lowlands the oil condensate occur mainly in Cychry field and (in lesser amounts) in Babimost, Jastrzębsko, Antonin 1 and Żarnowiec W fields.
-In the Carpathian Foreland oil condensate occurs in Łąkta field and in the Carpathian Mts. in little amounts in Słopnice field.
+Some of the fields located in the mentioned above regions contain dissolved gas components forming an oil condensate.
+On the Polish Lowlands the oil condensate occur mainly in Cychry and Krobielewko fields and (in less significant amounts) in Jastrzębsko, Antonin 1 and Żarnowiec W fields.
+On the Carpathian Foreland the oil condensate occurs in Łąkta field and in the Carpathian Mts. is co-occurring in little amounts in Słopnice field.

 There are crude oil fields occurrying in Poland presented on the map.